 From Baby to Big Kid: Month 12

 Wow, one big candle on the birthday cake…you’ve been a parent for a year!
-Browse the information and links below to see what your little one is experiencing and learning during his or her twelfth month.
+Browse the information and links below to see what your little one is experiencing and learning this month.

 In this resource